pawnu/PythonSecurityPipeline/README.md

 *NOTE: This has been tested on AWS Ubuntu 18.04 amd64 server*

 **TO DO:**
+1. Use ansible to create and deploy project to AWS ec2 instances
-1. Use cloudformation template to automate the environment configuration
+2. Use cloudformation template to automate the environment configuration
-2. Use Jenkins API/config to setup and automatically create the pipeline job
+3. Use Jenkins API/config to setup and automatically create the pipeline job

 ## Environment configuration manual steps